ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Experiments

 \subsection{Experimental Setup}

-\myparagraph{Evaluation Benchmarks.} We evaluate on two benchmark families: (i) the classic open-domain QA suites listed in \ref{sec:fictionalHot}: single-hop QA (NQ\citep{Kwiatkowski_Palomaki_Redfield_Collins_Parikh_Alberti_Epstein_Polosukhin_Devlin_Lee_e2019}, TriviaQA\citep{Joshi_Choi_Weld_Zettlemoyer_2017}, PopQA\citep{mallenWhenNotTrust2022}) and multi-hop QA (HotpotQA\citep{yangHotpotQADatasetDiverse2018}, 2Wiki\citep{hoConstructingMultihopQA2020}, Musique\citep{trivediMuSiQueMultihopQuestions2022}, and Bamboogle\citep{pressMeasuringNarrowingCompositionality2022}); and (ii) our FictionalHot benchmark, which mitigates contamination via a closed-world, synthetic corpus.
-To ensure fair comparison, we follow~\citep{jin2025search} and adopt Exact Match (EM) as the primary metric.
+\myparagraph{Evaluation Benchmarks.} We evaluate on 51,713 samples across two categories: (i) \textbf{Classic Open-domain QA:} Single-hop (PopQA, TriviaQA, NQ) and multi-hop (2Wiki, HotpotQA, Musique, Bamboogle) datasets. (ii) \textbf{FictionalHot:} mitigates contamination via a closed-world, synthetic corpus.
+To ensure fair comparison, we follow~\cite{jin2025search} and adopt Exact Match (EM) as the primary metric.
 A prediction is considered correct if its normalized string exactly matches any normalized reference answer.
 Normalization applies lowercasing, removes punctuation and articles, and collapses whitespace.

-\myparagraph{Training and Evaluation Setup.} Followed~\citep{jin2025search}, we fine-tune on a unified training set that merges the NQ and HotpotQA training splits.
-We conduct experiments using two types of models: Qwen-2.5-3B-Instruct and Qwen-2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}.
-At test time, retrieval top-k is set to k=3 with a maximum of T=4 tool-use turns per question.
-The search backend uses E5 embeddings\citep{wang2022text}, and the evaluation corpus is the 2018 Wikipedia corpus (wiki-18)~\citep{karpukhin2020dense}.
-Unless otherwise noted, GRPO is used as the default RL algorithm, and a detailed comparison with PPO is provided in Appendix~\ref{appendix_ppo}.
+\myparagraph{Training and Evaluation Setup.} Following Search-R1~\cite{jin2025search}, we fine-tune exclusively on a unified set of NQ and HotpotQA (169,615 pairs) from FlashRAG~\cite{FlashRAG}.
+We use Qwen-2.5-3B-Instruct and 7B-Instruct~\cite{qwen2025qwen25technicalreport}.
+At test time, retrieval top-k is set to $k=3$ with a maximum of $T=4$ tool-use turns per question.
+Experiments are run on 16 H20 GPUs; the search backend uses E5 embeddings\citep{wang2022text} on Wiki-18 corpus (wiki-18)~\cite{karpukhin2020dense}.
+GRPO is used as the default RL algorithm, and a detailed comparison with PPO is provided in Appendix~\ref{appendix_ppo}.
 Additional details are provided in Appendix~\ref{appendix_details}.

-\myparagraph{Baselines.} We compare with four baseline families: Vanilla prompting (zero-shot direct answering and Chain-of-Thought with no external search)~\citep{karpukhin2020dense}; Single-pass RAG (retrieve once, then generate conditioned on the top‑k passages)~\citep{lewis2020retrieval}; Agentic search (multi-step search–reason loops such as ReAct-style planners, without RL tuning)~\citep{chung2024scaling, luo2024search}; and RL‑tuned policies~\citep{jin2025search,chen2025learning,sunZeroSearchIncentivizeSearch2025}.
+\myparagraph{Baselines.} We compare with four baseline families: Vanilla prompting (zero-shot direct answering and Chain-of-Thought with no external search)~\cite{karpukhin2020dense}; Single-pass RAG (retrieve once, then generate conditioned on the top‑k passages)~\cite{lewis2020retrieval}; Agentic search (multi-step search–reason loops such as ReAct-style planners, without RL tuning)~\cite{chung2024scaling, luo2024search}; and RL‑tuned policies~\cite{jin2025search,chen2025learning,sunZeroSearchIncentivizeSearch2025}.